 This photo of 20 foot high Lower Frijoles Falls is now obsolete

-Due to recent forest fires, “epic floods” have re-designed Lower Frijoles Canyon.
+Due to enormous forest fires in resent years, “epic floods” have re-designed Lower Frijoles Canyon.
 These floods reached a volume of 9000 cfs…while average flow is 1 cfs.
 The cliffs on both sides of the falls are now totally sheer and unstable, eliminating any possibility of rebuilding the trail any time soon.
 Lower Frijoles is currently very difficult to visit.